aws-samples/cdk-eks-blueprints-patterns/docs/patterns/gmaestro.md

 ![GmaestroConfigFile](images/gmaestro-config-file.png)

-3. Create a secret (as a plaintext) in AWS Secrets Manager copy its value from the following place:
+3. Create a secret (as a plaintext) in AWS Secrets Manager:
    1. Secret must be defined as plain text (not key/value)
       ```bash
       export MAESTRO_CLIENT_ID=<MAESTRO_CLIENT_ID>